Tesla Brake Hose Replacement Easy DIY Guide

 - Remove the wheel from the vehicle.

-- Place a drain pan under the brake hose.
+- Place a drain pan under the brake to catch any fluid that will drain out.

-- Loosen and remove the bolt that secures the brake hose to the caliper.
+- Loosen and remove the bolt that secures the hose to the caliper.

-- Remove the 10mm bolt and clap that secures the brake hose to the knuckle.
+- Remove the 10mm bolt and clamp that secures the hose to the knuckle.

 - Loosen the nut that secures the brake line to the brake hose.
-Counter-hold the brake hose.
+Counter-hold it to loosen.

-- Slide out the U-Clip and remove the brake hose from the vehicle.
+- Slide out the U-Clip and remove the hose from the vehicle.

 - Reinstall the new brake hose in reverse order.

-- Open the hood by pressing OPEN on the touchscreen.
+- Open the hood by pressing OPEN on the screen inside your Tesla.

 - Remove the plastic cover in front of the windshield by lifting it up.
 It is held in place with several plastic retainers.
 It does not have any screws.

-- Clean the cap and area around the brake fluid reservoir with a clean cloth.
+- Clean the cap and area around the reservoir with a clean cloth before you open it to prevent any dirt or debris from entering the reservoir.

 - Remove the cap and add the recommended brake fluid.
-The recommended brake fluid is printed on the top of the brake fluid reservoir.
-The recommended brake fluid in a 2018 Tesla Model 3 is DOT 3.
+The recommended fluid is printed on the top of the reservoir.
+The recommended fluid in a 2018 Tesla Model 3 is DOT 3.

 - Loosen the bleed valve at the brake caliper.